bcoles/ssrf_proxy/README.md

-By correctly formatting the client request and stripping unwanted junk from the response it is possible to use SSRF Proxy as a HTTP proxy for web browsers and scanning tools such as sqlmap and nikto.
+By correctly formatting the client request and stripping unwanted junk from the response it is possible to use SSRF Proxy as a HTTP proxy for web browsers, proxychains, and scanning tools such as sqlmap, nmap, dirb and nikto.

 SSRF Proxy also assists with leveraging blind SSRF vulnerabilities to perform time-based attacks, such